 When rainfall becomes heavy enough to limit a deer’s senses, its movement generally tapers off quite rapidly.

 Deer rely upon their senses to keep them safe from danger.
 These senses include magnified sight, acute hearing, and unbelievably strong smell.

 However, intense rainfall shortens sight distance, limits the ability to hear clearly, and washes away foreign odors.
 This places the whitetail deer at a noticeable disadvantage.

 What About Wind?

-One must also carefully consider the direction of any wind which accompanies a rain shower.
-Deer will generally spook at even the slightest whiff of human odor, even in the accompaniment of a moderate rain.
+One must also carefully consider the direction of any wind accompanying a rain shower.
+Deer will generally spook at even the slightest whiff of human odor, even in the accompaniment of moderate rain.

 Hunting In The Rain

 Hunting during periods of light rain often proves fruitful, as deer move about much like they regularly would.
 Deer movement is often slightly heavier in light rain than it otherwise would be during fair weather.

 This, in turn, provides an excellent opportunity for those who choose to remain on the stand.